MaxGyver83/koy/README.md

 # KOY <> Qwertz - Keyboard remapping for Linux when pressing CTRL or ALT

+This project let's you use the QWERTZ shortcuts you are used to although you are using the K,O.Y keyboard layout.
+It's a fork of https://github.com/tbocek/dvorak.
+So Thomas' project description is still valid, I just have changed the filenames in the installation section.

 Since I type with the "Dvorak" keyboard layout, the shortcuts such as ctrl-c, ctrl-x, or ctrl-v are not comfortable anymore for the left hand.
 And even one of them require two hands to press.

 Furthermore, applications such as Intellij have their shortcuts, which I'm used to.
-So for these shortcuts I prefer "Querty".
-Since there is no way to configure this, it is necessary to intercept the keys and remap the keys from "Dvorak" to "Querty" when pressing CTRL, ALT, WIN or any of those combinations.
+So for these shortcuts I prefer "Qwerty".
+Since there is no way to configure this, it is necessary to intercept the keys and remap the keys from "Dvorak" to "Qwerty" when pressing CTRL, ALT, WIN or any of those combinations.

 With X.org I was relying on the wonderful project from Kenton Varda.
 And then came Wayland.